Skip navigation

 Cholesterol is a waxy, fat-like substance found in all the cells in your body.
 It helps the body build cells and make vitamins and hormones.
 Cholesterol comes from two sources: the liver and the foods you eat.

-Full-fat dairy products, meat and poultry contain dietary cholesterol.
-However, these foods can also be high in saturated and trans fats.
-This can increase the amount of cholesterol in your body.
+Dietary cholesterol comes from animal-based foods.
+Full-fat dairy products, red meat, egg yolks, and processed meats contain dietary cholesterol and are often high in saturated and trans fats.
+A diet rich in these types of foods can increase the amount of cholesterol in your body.

 There are two types of cholesterol: LDL or low-density lipoprotein (“bad” cholesterol) and HDL or high-density lipoprotein (“good” cholesterol).
 Lipoproteins are a combination of fat (lipid) and protein.
 They carry cholesterol to and from cells.
 Too much LDL or insufficient HDL increases the risk of buildup in the artery walls.
 Cholesterol can also combine with other substances to form plaque.